maxammann/blog/content/posts/2020-04-19-spi-flashing-apu/index.md

 md5sum old1.bin
 ```

-If the two checksums are the same then we can verify and flash the firmware.
+If the two check sums are the same then we can verify and flash the firmware.
 ```bash
 wget https://3mdeb.com/open-source-firmware/pcengines/apu1/apu1_v4.11.0.5.rom
 wget https://3mdeb.com/open-source-firmware/pcengines/apu1/apu1_v4.11.0.5.SHA256